FarhanZizz/tododler/README.md

 - **React**: A JavaScript library for building user interfaces
 - **React Router**: A declarative routing library for React
-- **Firebase**: A cloud-based platform for secure authentication systems
+- **Firebase**: A cloud-based platform for secure authentication system and Hosting
 - **Redux**: A state management library for JavaScript applications
 - **Tastack Query**: A library for easy fetching, caching, synchronizing and updating server state in your React applications.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs